RF Connector Series

 This document has been composed to provide a industry reference for radio frequency connectors.
 The table below has been compiled against applicable ISO/IEC/MIL standards, with the generous assistance from industry leading manufacturers who have been listed below.
 While comprehensive, this list is not to be considered exhaustive and does not include manufacturer-specific designs.
-For all PCB-based RF connectors please see Micro RF Connector Types.

 Gender Designation